panda-re/lava/tests/TESTING.md

 # TESTING

+Run `./test.sh toy` to test LAVA on your `toy` target configured in `../target_configs/toy/toy.json`.
+Results will be printed to stdout.

-Running `./test.sh` will run each step of Lava for each project in `../target_configs` Results will be saved into `./results.txt`
+Run `./test_all.sh` to run each step of LAVA for each project in `../target_configs`.
+Results will be saved into `./results.txt`

 # Current issues: